 - Any transfer credits must have been earned within the five-year time frame to be applied toward a graduate degree.

-This program is designed to help you prepare for an organizational leadership position in accounting and/or financial management and is ideal for midcareer professionals.
+This program is designed to help you prepare for an organizational leadership position in accounting and/or financial management.

 Experience Recommended for Success in the Program